 The pancreas senses the availability of nutrients and releases insulin, which signals to the body to start storing energy.
-Trends in Neuroscience also reports that insulin travels to the brain, where it inhibits dopamine-producing neurons, thereby decreasing appetite.
+Trends in Neuroscience also reports that insulin travels to the brain, where it inhibits dopamine-producing neurons, thereby decreasing appetite 4.

 Leptin also decreases appetite in response to nutrient availability, according to Johnson's text.
 It is released by fat cells, indicating to the brain how much energy is being stored by the body in fat reserves in case food becomes scarce.
 When you put on weight, leptin levels increase.

 Eating Disorders and Anorexia